 - Recognizing the complexity and inter-connectedness of problems and issues:

-the ability to relate one’s specialism to the context of professional practice and to the Hong Kong community as a whole, and to appreciate the ethnical and value considerations underlying their practice when working with individuals, couples and families; and
+the ability to relate one’s specialism to the context of professional practice and to the Hong Kong community as a whole, and to appreciate the ethical and value considerations underlying their practice when working with individuals, couples and families; and

 - Evolving personalized styles and framework of practice:

 the ability to continually reflect on one’s professional self and to transform practice theories into new ideas and methods which are congruent with one’s personal style of practice and with the evolving practice context.

-- A Bachelor’s Degree in Social Work, Social Sciences, and Nursing (with psychiatric nursing experience).
+- A Bachelor’s degree in social work, social sciences, or nursing (with psychiatric nursing experience).

 - Relevant work experience is desirable.

-Students who wish to prepare to apply for Clinical Membership in the AAMFT* should continue their study after completing the 30-credit MA award and take an additional 13 credits (3 credits of coursework and 10 credits in clinical training).
+Students who wish to prepare for application for Clinical Membership in the AAMFT* should continue their study after completing the 30-credit MA award and take an additional 13 credits (3 credits of coursework and 10 credits in clinical training).
 Upon completion of the 43-credit study, these students should have taken 5 Required Subjects, 6 Elective Subjects and 4 Clinical Training Subjects.
 Clinical training consists of 300 practicum hours and 500 hours of clinical internship.
 For each Clinical Internship period, students undergo 250 direct practice hours with 50 hours of group supervision.

-* To apply for AAMFT Clinical Fellowship, students are advised to refer to the current course and clinical training requirement as stipulated by the AAMFT by visiting the Association’s official website.
-A number of our program graduates have successfully obtained the Clinical Fellow membership from the AAMFT.
+* To apply for AAMFT Clinical membership, students are advised to refer to current courses requirements of the AAMFT by browsing the Association’s website.

 The details of the Programme can be DOWNLOADED here.

 The Programme has been fully accredited by the Hong Kong Professional Counselling Association (HKPCA).
 Graduates who have completed the Practicum course will fulfil a total of 180 supervised practice hours as required by HKPCA to qualify as an HKPCA Candidate of Certified Counsellor.

-Programme graduates are eligible to apply for membership in the Hong Kong Marriage and Family Therapy Association (HKMFTA).
+Programme graduates (30 credits) are eligible to apply for membership in the Hong Kong Marriage and Family Therapy Association (HKMFTA).